bogongroverchalet/website/_articles/2017-8-8-booking-conditions.md

 While making your booking, you will need to accept the following conditions.

-## Policies and Procedures
+## Guidelines and Procedures

-All participants who visit the Chalet need to follow the relevant [policies and proceedures](https://bit.ly/bcmgpolicies) of the Bogong Rover Chalet.
+All participants who visit the Chalet need to follow the relevant [guidelines and procedures](https://bit.ly/bcmgpolicies) of the Bogong Rover Chalet.

 They can be seen [here](https://bit.ly/bcmgpolicies).

-If you have any feedback on our policies and procedures, please contact the our [Management Group](/about/contact/#management).
+If you have any feedback on our guidelines and procedures, please contact our [Management Group](/about/contact/#management).

 ## Code of Conduct